btjones-me/blogging/mlops.md

 ## What is MLOps?

+It's widely touted that [approximately 90% of machine learning POCs never make it to production](https://venturebeat.com/2019/07/19/why-do-87-of-data-science-projects-never-make-it-into-production/), so it's no surprise that organisations are increasingly focussing their efforts on _MLOps_ and UKHO is no exception.

 MLOps is a nascent field and as such, there are many different definitions of MLOps and how it differs from dev ops, ML engineering, software engineering, data engineering and data science.
 The way we see it, MLOps is a mixture of best practices, procedures, and governance that serve to build trust, reproducibility and continuous rapid improvement to machine learning models **in production**.
 But it’s also about fostering a culture, a way of thinking among a team of data scientists, to always be thinking about value, deployment, and to always strike a balance between short term[?] progress and technical debt.

 [info] define technical debt?